There are three steps to the graduate application process for the Tyler School of Art and Architecture:

 Test scores, if required, should be submitted directly to Temple before the program deadline by the testing agency, and must have been completed in the last five years.
 This includes the GRE, MAT, TOEFL and IELTS.
 We cannot accept paper copies of tests.

-- The Architecture, Art History and City & Regional Planning programs all require GRE scores.
+- The Art History program requires GRE scores.

 - The Art Education program requires the submission of GRE or MAT scores.